ninscope/NINscopeHF/README.md

 - The GUI of the control software has been modified to select different NINscope HF configurations (i.e. dimensions, binning, frame rate).
 - The data is written out in RAW rather than TIFF format.
 - The use of an SSD drive is a requirement to handle the higher read-write speeds.
 - Due to the efficient Gstreamer libraries for writing to disk on Linux, we currently only support this OS to run NINscope HF.
+We have tested on Ubuntu 18.04 and 20.04.

 Check the wiki page for details https://github.com/ninscope/NINscopeHF/wiki